June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 </div>
 <a href="ImportanceOfNormalizing.png" target="_blank">View Image in New Tab</a>

-### Publishing the results
+# Publishing the Data and Results

 The updated dataset is publicly available on my [github page](https://github.com/June-Spaceboots/Police_Involved_Deaths_Canada/tree/main/Inputs).
 I intend to continue working to update, document, and share this dataset.
-I have aspirations of bulding an interactive web app to facilitate broader public engagement with the data.
+* I have aspirations of bulding an interactive web app to facilitate broader public engagement with the data.
 * It is also important to publish this work in a peer reviewed jornal.
 But I am unsure what would be an appropriate outlet?
 * If anyone has any questions, comments, or interest in collaborating on this please contact me!